dimavroudis/autoconvert-greeklish-permalinks/readme.txt

 On Settings > Convert Greek Permalinks > Settings, you can also modify how the plugin converts the permalinks.
 For example, you can add the option to convert diphthongs or disable automatic conversion.

-==Features==
+== Features ==
-* Automatic permalink conversion for every new post, page and term.
+* Automatic permalink conversion for every new post and term.
-* Tool that converts permalinks of older posts and terms all at once.
+* Conversion tool for older posts and terms.
 * Option to disable automatic permalink conversion.
 * Option on how to convert diphthongs.